Splitting Symplectic Monodromy: Flavours of Fukaya category

-All three categories are defined over $\bZ$, and $\scrF(X) \subset \scrW(X)$ is a full and faithful subcategory.
+This is the formulation we will encounter in practise, but the general algebraic construction of $\scrR(X)$ from $\scrW(X)$ in particular shows that autoequivalences of the latter act on the former.
 (In Section \ref{sec:birational-proj-plane} it will be important to work over $\bC$, to incorporate $\bC^*$-valued local systems on Lagrangians.)

 Any autoequivalence of $\scrW(X)$ arising from a symplectomorphism of $X$ will preserve the compact category $\scrF(X)$, and hence induce an equivalence of $\scrR(X)$.
-For background on $\scrF(X)$ see \cite{Seidel:FCPLT} and for background on $\scrW(X)$ see \cite{Abouzaid-Seidel:Viterbo}; for background on $\scrR(X)$ see \cite{Drinfeld, GGV}.
+For background on $\scrF(X)$ see \cite{Seidel:FCPLT} and for background on $\scrW(X)$ see \cite{Abouzaid-Seidel:Viterbo}; for background on derived localisation in general see \cite{Drinfeld}, and in the context of $\scrR(X)$ specifically see \cite{GGV}.

+The Grothendieck group $K(\scrF(X))$ is the free abelian group on isomorphism classes of objects, modulo relations coming from exact triangles.
+For later use, we define the `numerical Grothendieck group'